-A Design Structure Matrix (DSM) file is a CSV-like file that contains an N times N matrix of values.
+A Design Structure Matrix (DSM) file is an RFC-4180 compliant CSV file that contains an N times N matrix of values.
 Each line of the file contains a row of the matrix.
-Within the line, values are separated by commas.
+Within the line, values are separated by commas, and leading and trailing white space around each value is discarded.
 Both integer and real values are supported, such as 0, 1, 1.5, 1e3 and 1.5e-4.
 Negative values, NaN and infinite values are not allowed.
 Before the first number at each row there should be a label indicating the name of the element of that row.
 Optionally, above the first line of data there may be a line of column labels as well.
 If column labels are present, the top-left cells of the matrix must be empty, and the row and column labels must match.
 Rows that are shorter than other rows are automatically extended with additional zero values.
 Zero values may be omitted.
 Labels that include a comma or space should be surrounded by double quotes, like "Some text, and more text".